 He believes in supporting our local community and making sure everyone has access to the same opportunities, including the arts.

 Heather is a native of Mandan, ND.
-She received her undergraduate degree from the University of Mary in Social Work.
-She will be pursuing her Masters in Social work the summer of 2020 from the University of North Dakota.
+She received her undergraduate degree from the University of Mary in Social Work and her master’s degree in social work from the University of North Dakota.
 She started her social work career in a non-profit working with foster care.
 Heather has worked for local state and government agencies including nursing home care, daycare, and elderly and disabled populations.
-She currently is a school social worker and assistant Principal at Will-Moore Elementary in Bismarck, ND.
+She currently is a School Social Worker for Bismarck Public Schools.

 In Heather’s free time, she loves to spend time doing crafts and shopping with her daughter, Emma.
 She also enjoys time with her rescue dog, Beans who will be going through training to become a therapy dog.